EskoJanatuinen/invoice_reports/README.md

 The script reads:

 - sales orders from Hasura/Postgres database through GraphQL
-- all the invoices from the invoice folder
+- all invoices from the invoice folder

 The data is cleaned and combined into settlement reports (Excel).